SCoRe: Submodular Combinatorial Representation Learning: Appendix

 We prove the objective to be submodular by considering two popular assumptions : \\ (1) The sum of submodular function over a set of classes $A_i$, $i \in C$, the resultant is submodular in nature. \\ (2) The concave over a modular function is submodular in nature.\\ To prove that $L(\theta, A_k)$ is submodular in nature it is enough to show the individual terms (Term 1 and 2) to be submodular.
 Note that the sum of submodular functions is submodular in nature.
 Considering $F(A) = \sum_{j \in A_k} S_j$ for any given $i \in A_k$, we see that $\log \sum_{j \in A_{k}} \exp(D_{j}(\theta))$ to be modular as it is a sum over terms $\exp(D_{j}(\theta))$. \\ We also know from assumption (2) \cite{fujishige}, that the concave over a modular function is \textit{submodular} in nature, $\log$ being a concave function.
 Thus, $log \sum_{j \in A_k} exp(S_{j})$ is submodular function for a given $i \in A_k$.
 Unfortunately, the negative sum over a submodular function cannot be guaranteed to be submodular in nature.
-This renders SNN to be \textbf{non-submodular} in nature.
+This renders SNN to be \textbf{non-submodular} in nature. \end{proof}

-\textbf{Submod-SNN Loss} : The variation of SNN loss described in Table \ref{tab:comb_overview} can be represented as $L(\theta, A_{k})$ as shown in Equation \ref{eq:submod_snn}.
+\textbf{Submod-SNN Loss} : Here we provide the proof of submodularity for the submodular function $f(A_k; \theta)$ of the Submod-SNN loss discussed in \cref{thm:snn}.
+The variation of SNN loss described in Table \ref{tab:comb_overview} can be represented as an instance of $f(A_k; \theta)$ as shown in Equation \ref{eq:submod_snn}.
 Similar to the set notation of SNN loss we can split the equation into two terms, referred to as \textit{Term 1} and \textit{Term 2} in the equation above. \\